Battles at Kaulači Manor in March 1945

 In 1945, there was a Red Army observation post near Kaulači half-manor.
 Eyewitnesses recalled that fighting broke out in March 1945.
 This is not the first time that World War II-era graves have been found in this field.

-In 2021, 23 ashes of German soldiers were exhumed in Remte Parish, Brocēni District, near the house of Kaulači.
-There used to be a manor of the same name and in 1945 there was a Red Army observatory.
+In Remte parish, Brocēni municipality, near the "Kaulači" houses, the ashes of 23 German soldiers were exhumed in 2021.
+There was once a manor of the same name there, and in 1945, a Red Army observation post was located there.

-Eyewitnesses remember that the battles began in March 1945.
-Mines fell, machine guns rattled, cannons fired, and civilians were located between two front lines near Pilsbliden.
-After the battles, the nearest eight houses, including the Kaulači manor, burned like pink.
+Eyewitnesses recalled that the fighting began in March 1945.
+Mines fell, machine guns rattled, cannons boomed, civilians were caught between two front lines near Pilsblīdene.
+After the fighting, the eight nearest houses, including the "Kaulači" manor, burned like big fires all around.

-After the war, dead German soldiers and Latvian legionnaires have been left in the field.
-The Red Army has collected its fallen.
-Every owner has used the dead people as if he has been taught, because the Soviet government has said that the fallen should be buried.
-If not, the neighborhood is experiencing various diseases.
+After the war, dead German soldiers and Latvian legionnaires were left on the field.
+The Red Army collected its fallen.
+Each householder buried the dead, as best they could, because the Soviet government had said that the fallen must be buried.
+If not, the area would experience various diseases.

-This is not the first time that World War II burials have been found in this area.
-During the excavation work, it was revealed that four rifles had been thrown under the soldiers, a helmet, and one of the people who had fallen by the side had a lid of a soldier's pot with a partially legible engraving.
-A number of German coins, a gas mask and some leftovers from clothing were also brought to the surface.
+This is not the first time that World War II burials have been found in this field.
+During the excavations, it was discovered that four rifles, a helmet, and a soldier's cauldron lid with partially legible initials engraved on them were also thrown into the trench under the soldiers.
+Several German coins, a gas mask bundle, and some remnants of clothing were also brought to the surface.

 https://skaties.lv/zinas/latvija/sabiedriba/remtes-pagasta-atrod-bez-vests-pazudusus-karavirus/